Vanessa Carlton: 2017–present: Love Is an Art and Broadway debut

-In May 2019, Carlton's Instagram page announced that she would be taking over the lead role in the Carole King musical Beautiful for a limited season from June 27.
-This was Carlton's Broadway debut.
-On May 27, 2019, Carlton announced via Instagram that her sixth album, produced by Dave Fridmann, was to be titled Love Is an Art.
+On May 27, 2019, Carlton announced via Instagram that her sixth album, produced by Dave Fridmann, was to be titled Love is an Art.
 The album was mastered the same day.
 Love is an Art was released on March 27, 2020.
 Carlton revealed via Twitter in January 2021 that she planned to re-release the album in March 2021 with new songs and demo recordings from the album's studio sessions.